 - 1. The partnership must be clearly identified at the letter of intent stage. - 2.
 This call for projects is open to all research teams, irrespective of the institution to which they belong3 (higher education and research establishments, research organisations, other public establishments with a research mission, technical centres, private establishments with R&D activity, etc.).
-Partners other than research teams are welcome insofar as their added value in the project has clearly been established. - 3.
-The project must involve one French academic partner (higher education and research establishments, research organisations, other public establishments with a research mission). - 4.
+Partners other than research teams are welcome insofar as their added value in the project has been clearly established. - 3.
+The project must involve one French academic partner (higher education and research establishments, research organisations, other public establishments with a research mission, private healthcare establishments of collective interest, foundations and associations participating in research of interest and recognised as being of public utility or acting within the framework of public policymaking). - 4.
 The call for research projects is open to foreign teams or to teams from international organisations.
-To facilitate foreign partnerships and appraisal of projects, the CRP's text is available in English on the ANSES website. - 5.
+To facilitate foreign partnerships and assessment of projects, the CRP's text is available in English on the ANSES website. - 5.
 A scientific committee member cannot hold any management role in a project (scientific leader of any team involved in the research project).